 Konjiki no Gash!! x Pokemon Special (Golden Adventures)—Kiyomaro, an unambitious genius, and Gash, the aspiring king of the Demon World, become partners during the battle to determine the Demon World’s king.
 The demons and their partners will be battling simultaneously with Pokemon.
 Red, Green, Blue, the other Pokedex holders, and some Gym Leaders will have demons, but I don't want to create my own (I will if necessary, but I'd rather not).
 To avoid creating my own demons, I'm going to change demon partners around (just the unimportant ones from the beginning and the anime’s filler demons).
 This will probably be my most difficult story to complete.
 I want to combine both plots of Gash Bell and PokeSpecial, but I'm unsure how to do it.
 I'll definitely go through Gash Bell's plot in its entirety, but I'm not sure how I'll incorporate the PokeSpecial plot, with the revolving protagonists and all.
 Red and the other Pokedex holders will fight alongside the Gash Bell!! protagonists, though.
 Here are the Pokemon the Gash Bell characters will have: Kiyomaro will have a Klink.
 Gash will have a Dratini (possibly nicknamed "Dra") and a Deino (possibly nicknamed "Dei").
 Megumi will have an Audino, and Tio will have a Minccino (possibly nicknamed "Cino").
 Momon will have a Bidoof.
 Wonlei will have Mienfoo, and Li-Yen will have Meditite.
 Suzume will have Spinda.
 Iwashima will have Magnezone.
 Gold will have Hyde as his partner, and Diamond may have Kikuropu as his partner.
 Unfortunately, not all the Pokedex holders will get demon partners.
 There aren't enough demons, and I'd rather not create my own.
 Even so, they'll still participate in the major battles, just with Pokemon instead of demons.
 Pokemon won't be able to burn spellbooks, so they'll have to fight alongside humans with demon partners.
 I'll replace the world that Gash Bell!! takes place in with all the regions.

-Sailor Moon x SpongeBob SquarePants (Ocean Days)--While under attack from the Dead Moon Circus, Fisheye uses CereCere's opening ball to create a portal that'll send the Guardians to the bottom of the ocean, where, he thinks, they'll die from the pressure and being unable to breathe.
+Sailor Moon x SpongeBob SquarePants: Battle for Bikini Bottom (Ocean Days)--While under attack from the Dead Moon Circus, Fisheye uses CereCere's opening ball to create a portal that sends the Guardians to the bottom of the ocean, where, he thinks, they'll die from the pressure and being unable to breathe.
 Instead, the Guardians are transported to Sandy's treedome, where they can survive.
 Hilarity ensues.
 When the Outer Guardians find out that the Dead Moon Circus is attacking Earth, they fight back.
 The overwhelmed Circus creates another portal to get away and try to strengthen themselves to defeat the Outer Guardians but accidentally end up in Bikini Bottom, where the Inner Guardians are.
 Thinking that the Inner Guardians are dead, the Circus members decide to stay in Bikini Bottom and eat the Bikini Bottom citizens' dreams, especially while the citizens are distracted by the recent robot outbreak.
 Plankton makes a deal with them, saying that he'll help them eat the best dreams if they help him get the krabby patty secret formula.
 The guardians struggle to find a way to get themselves and the Dead Moon Circus back on land while protecting Bikini Bottom from not only the Dead Moon Circus but also the robots.